m-jahn/WeightedTreemaps/cran-comments.md

     libs   7.7Mb
 ```

-Installed package size exceeding 5 MB is mainly caused by the compiled function `voronoiDiagram.o`.
+Installed package size exceeding 5 MB is caused by the compiled function `voronoiDiagram.o`.
 The size of this file can not be reduced.

 ## Downstream dependencies